 The effects of this growth in logistics and inventory management are enormous.
 The larger the portfolio of suppliers and the more extensive the supply chains, the more difficult it is to manage them adequately.
 While it’s possible to manually compare prices for a few suppliers, this is no longer economically viable with a large network of suppliers.
 To get a strong foothold in eCommerce, distributors need to decide invest in advanced software that automatically compares prices and even automatically initiates orders.

 B2C eCommerce customers are already used to intuitive user interfaces or online shops for processing their purchases, but many players in the eCommerce wholesale sector are still lagging behind and some suppliers rely on outdated interfaces – or don’t have one at all.
 But intuitive and user-friendly interfaces are important to potential customers in wholesale and are often a deciding factor.

 Additionally, eCommerce customers are very price-sensitive.
-Therefore additional expenses such as express delivery have to be minimised since these costs cannot simply be passed on to the customer – so these end up reducing to your own profits.
-Order processing should be handled with as many orders as possible together all at once to minimise additional costs.
+Therefore additional expenses such as express delivery have to be minimized since these costs cannot simply be passed on to the customer – so these end up reducing to your own profits.
+Order processing should be handled with as many orders as possible together all at once to minimize additional costs.

 Establish Long-term customer loyalty through delivery reliability

 As previously mentioned, customer loyalty depends on excellent customer service and a delivery reliability of close to 100%.
 But your own delivery reliability depends on your suppliers and your relationship with them.

 From the suppliers’ point of view, customers that plan in the mid- or long-term are particularly welcome.
 Such planning makes it possible to acquire the needed items in a timely manner, and the required storage area in the warehouses can be accounted for.
 This results in consistently punctual and correct deliveries to your warehouse due to extensive planning and avoids the errors and detrimental effects on product quality that result from time constraints.